AcmeGamers/Projects/Environments/CMS/WordPress/README.md

 # Projects

-These are some of the projects made with WordPress:
+These are some of the projects only made with WordPress, coded websites are present in their respective directories.
+The wordpress projects are listed below:

 ## Samples

-Some samples
+Some samples made with WordPress for AM Designers.

 - https://sample-1.am-designers.pw
 - https://sample-2.am-designers.pw